 Technology can also help far-away family feel included in end-of-life services.
 A webcast of the funeral allows people to experience it in real time, whether they're 100 miles away or on another continent.
 An online guestbook helps people feel involved, giving even casual acquaintances the chance to offer their condolences.
 You can also have a videographer capture the service and arrange for a memorial tribute DVD that can be shown and shared later.

-For more than 60 years, Valley of the Temples has been helping people plan meaningful funeral and memorial services to fit their family’s needs.
-We’ll help you find ways to include people who might have trouble getting here quickly.
+Valley of the Temples Memorial Park & Crematory helps people plan meaningful funeral and memorial services to fit their family's needs.
+We'll help you find ways to include people who might have trouble getting here quickly.
 We can also incorporate the latest technology.
-Call (808)725-2798 for more information, browse our Signature Services™ page or visit our Plan Ahead page to learn about preplanning and to request your free preplanning kit.
+Call (808) 725-2798 for more information, or visit our Plan Ahead page to learn about planning and to request your free preplanning kit.